 Zero data loss and full consistency across applications means you can maintain continuous application availability, reducing the risk of lost revenue, productivity, or customers.

 Phoenix synchronizes all applications and databases in the Oracle environment to one consistent point in time, allowing the fastest possible recovery.

 Unmatched Cost Reduction

-No data loss.
 No three-data-center topology.
 No bandwidth upgrades.
 Less human intervention.
+Continuous application availability.
 Phoenix reduces capital, operational, and risk-related costs.

 No Distance Barrier

 Locate your DR site at any distance from the primary site.
 Phoenix augments your asynchronous replication and protects the entire data lag right at the primary site.